joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Intro to Xcode and App Development</summary>
-<p>At the end of this lesson the fellow will be able to navigate Xcode and now the following: </p>
+<p>We expect fellows to be able to navigate Xcode and know the following: </p>
 <ul>
 <li>Project Navigator</li>
 <li>Debug area</li>